An instructor stands in front of class and gestures with their hands during discussion

 • An average GPA of 3.0 on all minor coursework

 After coursework has been completed, the student presents the Minor Agreement Form to their advisor in the minor for signature.
-The Minor Agreement Form should be returned to the student's major department graduate coordinator for help in preparing the warrant.
+A signed copy of the Minor Agreement Form should be sent to:

 Program Note: Although students choose a distinct area of study for the minor degree in Communication Arts, the area of study will not be reflected on the transcript; rather it will be recorded as Minor: Communication Arts.